alexandergall/bf-sde-nixpkgs/README.md

      to become part of the name of the package in `/nix/store`

-   * `p4Name`: The name of the top-level P4 program file to compile, without the `.p4` extension and without any direcories prepended (see `path`)
+   * `p4Name`: The name of the top-level P4 program file to compile, without the `.p4` extension and without any directories prepended (see `path`)

    * `path`: An optional path to the program file relative to the root